JonasDeBoeck/JonasDeBoeck/README.md

 - 👋 Hi, I’m @JonasDeBoeck
 - 👨‍🎓 I'm currently in my Master's Applied Information Technologies @VUB
 - 👨‍💻 I'm currently working as a student @Robonext
-- 📖 I'm interested in Machine Learning
+- 📖 I'm interested in Machine Learning and Artificial Intelligence

 <!---
 JonasDeBoeck/JonasDeBoeck is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.